abeaudin/acg-cka-lab-setup/README.md

 ```
 Once deployment is complete, you should see three new Linodes in your Linode Cloud Manager account named cka-control, cka-worker1 and cka-worker2

+From this point, you can continue along with the acloud.guru courses using kubeadm and the other tooling to stand the cluster up.